Sirajuddin135/E-Commerce-Application/README.md

 # E-Commerce-Application
-- An e-commerce application is a comprehensive and feature-rich platform to provide a seamless shopping experience for customers and a robust administration interface for managing the various data related to users, products, orders, etc.

-- The project is built using Java and Spring Boot, with security, scalability, and ease of maintenance.
+- The E-Commerce Application is built using Java and Spring Boot, with security, scalability, and ease of maintenance.
 The backend uses Spring Data JPA to interact with a MySQL database, making it easy to manage and store important entities such as users, products, categories, orders, and more.
 User authentication is handled by Auth0, providing a secure and reliable means of authenticating users.

 - The APIs are well-documented and easily accessible through Swagger UI, making it simple for developers to test and understand the various endpoints.
 Overall, this project provides secure Rest APIs to create a scalable platform for businesses to sell their products to customers.